wkingnet/JumpPointSearch/README.md

 Now just install Visual Studio and vcpkg, you can run it.

 # Install
-use vcpkg to install yaml-cpp and Eigen3
+1. use vcpkg to install yaml-cpp and Eigen3
+2. Generate solution